 Panel members are selected for their individual experience and qualifications, and are expected to be leaders in their professions, with experience in delivering high quality design outcomes.
 The Panel overall should represent a broad range of experience which, in addition to urban design should include high-rise design, commercial building design, civic building design, accessible design, sustainable design, and experience with large scale development projects.

-The Chief Urban Designer and Urban Design Review Panel Chair will review the list of nominations provided by the Professional Associations and submit a short-list recommendation which will be considered, together with the entire list, to inform Council's decision, in accordance with Council Policy CP2016-03.
-No more than one member of any particular firm may be allowed to sit on the Panel at the same time.
+Applications will be reviewed by the Chief Urban Designer and the Panel Chair, in accordance with Council Policy CP2016-03.
+The Panel's recommendations for appointment will be submitted to the Nominations Committee for Council consideration.